Revised on: 7/12/2022

 IRB records are accessible for inspection and copying by authorized representatives of federal agencies or departments at reasonable times and in a reasonable manner.

-- USC IRB policies and procedures are to be reviewed every three years and when changes in regulations, laws, and institutional policies necessitate revision
+- USC HRPP/IRB policies and procedures are to be reviewed every three years and when changes in regulations, laws, and institutional policies necessitate revision

-- USC IRB policies and procedures are developed and maintained by the Office of the Protection for Research Subjects
+- USC HRPP/IRB policies and procedures are developed and maintained by the Office of the Protection for Research Subjects

-- The Human Research Protection Program is charged with the appropriate implementation and enforcement of IRB policies and procedures consistent with other University policies and procedures
+- The Human Research Protection Program is charged with the appropriate implementation and enforcement of HRPP/IRB policies and procedures consistent with other University policies and procedures

 Investigator Responsibilities with Respect to Policies

-The investigator will review USC IRB policies and procedures as part of the required initial training for conducting human subjects’ research at the University of Southern California.
-Current policies and procedures are located on the IRB website at Human Research Protection Program and Responsibilities of Investigators & Research Administrators.
-It is the responsibility of the investigator to routinely view the IRB website and listserv for new or revised IRB policies and procedures.
+The investigator will review the USC Human Research Protection Program (HRPP) policies and procedures as part of the required initial training for conducting human subjects’ research at the University of Southern California.
+Current policies and procedures are located on the OPRS website and the Office of Research website.
+It is the responsibility of the investigator to stay informed of new and revised HRPP/IRB policies and procedures.
+Updates are provided via the listservs and the OPRS website.
 The investigator should contact IRB staff for clarification of policies and procedures, when necessary.

 IRB Staff Responsibilities with Respect to Policies

 OHRP and FDA guidance documents, changes in regulations, and determination letters are resources that IRB staff are encouraged to review.
-On behalf of the Human Research Protection Program OPRS will contact the Office of General Counsel and Office of Compliance, when necessary, to discuss changes and assist in the interpretation of federal, state and local regulations affecting IRB policies and procedures.
-The IRB staff and Office for the Protection of Research Subjects staff will provide educational sessions to the IRB members and staff regarding IRB policies and procedures, as well as updates or revisions.
+On behalf of the Human Research Protection Program (HRPP) OPRS will contact the Office of General Counsel and Office of Compliance, when necessary, to discuss changes and assist in the interpretation of federal, state and local regulations affecting the HRPP/IRB policies and procedures.
+The IRB and OPRS offices will provide updates, revisions and educational sessions to IRB members and staff.

-The IRB staff will use the IRB policies and procedures posted on the IRB website when reviewing IRB applications.
-The IRB staff may consult with other IRB officials for guidance in applying the IRB policies and procedures.
-If the IRB staff notices that a policy or procedure is inaccurate or out of date, he/she should bring it to the attention of the IRB Associate Directors who will communicate to the Human Subjects Working Group.
-It is the responsibility of all IRB staff to assist in keeping the IRB policies and procedures current and applicable to the daily processes of the IRB offices and to follow the policies as stated.
+The IRB staff will use the HRPP/IRB policies and procedures posted on the OPRS website when reviewing IRB applications.
+The IRB staff may consult with other IRB officials for guidance in applying policies and procedures.
+If the IRB staff notices that a policy or procedure is inaccurate or out of date, he/she should bring it to the attention of the IRB Directors who will communicate with the OPRS office.
+It is the responsibility of all IRB staff to assist in keeping the HRPP/IRB policies and procedures current and applicable to the daily processes of the HRPP/IRB offices and to follow the policies as stated.